ena-infrastructure/specifications/ena-oauth2-chaining.md

 - In deployments where the user is **not** the resource owner:

     - The authorization server MAY issue access tokens or authorization grant JWTs containing additional scope values (that is, other than those represented in the provided subject token), provided that the user and requesting client are authorized for these scopes.
+This is permitted because, in these use cases, there is no initial user consent to consider.

 > \[\*\]: User consent may be either *explicit*, meaning that the user gives consent through a dialogue at the authorization server, or *implicit*, meaning that the consent is based on a previously accepted user agreement or similar.